 - The outcome of the investigation.

 g) The investigator will forward the written investigative report to the Title IX Coordinator.

-h) The withdrawal of a student from the College while under investigation for an alleged violation of this Policy involving an act of sexual violence shall not end the College’s investigation and resolution of the complaint.
-The College shall continue the investigation as set forth under this Policy.
+h) The withdrawal of a student from the College while under investigation for an alleged violation of this Policy involving an act of sexual violence in most cases should not end the College’s investigation and resolution of the complaint.
+The College shall continue the investigation if possible as set forth under this Policy.
 The College shall notify the student in writing of the investigation and afford the student the opportunity to provide evidence, to review and respond to all the evidence against the student, and to the written investigative report prior to making a final determination.
 The student also shall receive notice in writing of any hearing, including the day, time, and location.
 Upon the student’s withdrawal, the College shall place a notation on the student’s academic transcript that states, “Withdrew while under investigation for a violation of [name of community college’s] sexual misconduct policy.”
-After the College has completed its investigation and resolution of the complaint, the College shall either (1) remove the notation if the student is found not responsible or (2) change the notation to “Withdrew while under investigation and subsequently found responsible for a violation of [name of community college’s] sexual misconduct policy.
+After the College has completed its investigation and resolution of the complaint, the College shall either (1) remove the notation if the student is found not responsible or (2) change the notation to reflect either a suspension or dismissal for a violation of the Policy if either was imposed.
+The College shall end the investigation and resolution of the complaint if the College cannot locate the respondent and provide him or her notice and the opportunity to respond.
+In such cases, the College shall maintain the withdrawal notation on the student's academic transcript.
 Upon a final determination, the Title IX Coordinator immediately shall notify the registrar and direct that the appropriate notation is made.